sroy-eq/mfe-remote-dogs/README.md

 Read more about MFE [here](https://micro-frontends.org/).

+## Prerequisites
+Git clone locally [this repo](https://github.com/octavian-negru/mfe-fastapi-backend-example) and get it running.

 ## Usage

 `yarn` - to install the node packages.

 `yarn start` - to run the application.
-It uses the port 3002.
+It uses the port 3001.

+Whenever a code change occurs, stop the container with `docker-compose stop`, `yarn build` and then `yarn start`.

 ## Micro-frontend Remotes